-Sam Trendall, Editor, PublicTechnology
+Sam Trendall, Editor, PublicTechnology (Summit Chair)

 Sam Trendall is editor of PublicTechnology, the UK’s leading source of daily news and analysis for anyone interested in how the public sector is using technology and digital platforms to transform citizen services.
 Sam has been a technology journalist for over 10 years and worked for various IT and business publications before joining PublicTechnology in June 2017.

 Daniel Patefield, Head of Programme, Cyber and National Security, techUK